 In 2015, sales of vinyl records grew for the eighth year in a row, with two million albums sold in the UK, the most since 1994.

-Newer artists like Adele and Radiohead are big sellers, while older acts are reissuing their classic albums: the current vinyl top 20 includes entries from The Beatles, The Beach Boys and Fleetwood Mac.
+Newer artists like Amy Wnehouse and Florence and the Machine are big sellers, while older acts are reissuing their classic albums: the current vinyl top 20 includes entries from Queen, Pink Floyd and Fleetwood Mac.

 This “vinyl revival”, as it’s been nicknamed, isn’t just for teenage hipsters and audiophiles either.